AripaStudio/JsonDAP/README.md

 ## Downloads

-Compiled binaries (DLLs for Windows, SOs for Linux) of the library will be made available in the Releases section of this GitHub repository.
+Compiled binaries (DLLs for Windows) of the library will be made available in the Releases section of this GitHub repository.
 You can download the pre-built files from there for direct use in your projects.